 All information you submit via our Shopping procedure is encrypted on our secure website before being downloaded, so shopping this way is far safer than by telephone, fax or post.

-The German Bookshop offers a subscription agency service for a wide range of German newspapers, magazines and journals.
+The German Bookshop offers a subscription agency service for a wide range of European newspapers, magazines and journals.
 These titles can be found in the on-line catalogue in the normal way via Title Search.

 The figure in brackets after the title indicates the frequency of publication, or number of issues per year, and the price quoted is for a year's subscription.
 Most periodicals are available on 6-month subscriptions at a proportionate price.